All Episodes

 I better not.

-I can't tell that.
+I can't tell labels.

-Very prominent Democrat at a very prominent charity dinner.
+very prominent Democrat at a very prominent charity dinner.

 This very prominent Democrat was seated next to me by the host.